browserengineering/book/book/accessibility.md

     built-in screen reader to get a feel for what screen reader navigation is like.
-On macOS, type Cmd-Fn-F5 to turn on Voice Over; on Windows, type Win-Ctrl-Enter or Win-Enter to start Narrator; on ChromeOS type Ctrl-Alt-Z to start ChromeVox.
+On macOS, type Cmd-Fn-F5 to turn on Voice Over; on Windows, type Win-Ctrl-Enter or Win-Enter to start Narrator; on ChromeOS type Ctrl-Alt-z to start ChromeVox.
 All are largely used via keyboard shortcuts that you can look up.

 To support all this, browsers structure the page as a tree and use that